opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 4. The Defendants do pay to the Plaintiffs the amount found to be due from the Defendants to the Plaintiffs on the taking of such account.

 19     Mr Sreenivasan SC argues that wider remedies, in this case, for the removal and replacement of executors, or an account of profits, may not be ordered after the taking of accounts.
 For the removal of the executors, he concedes that this had been sufficiently pleaded within the statement of claim, but is of the view that a further application must be specifically filed for this purpose.
-For the account of profits, a second objection is that there is no express stipulation in the Sisters’ statement of claim for the remedy of an account of profits.[\[note: 31\]](#Ftn_31)There had to be, in his view, a separate statement of claim brought by the Sisters that specified an account of profits as a consequential remedy to the taking of accounts.[\[note: 32\]](#Ftn_32) At various junctures, he suggested that the matter be listed again for trial, or a new statement of claim be filed; no authorities were tendered in aid of these propositions.
+For the account of profits, a second objection is that there is no express stipulation in the Sisters’ statement of claim for the remedy of an account of profits.[^31]There had to be, in his view, a separate statement of claim brought by the Sisters that specified an account of profits as a consequential remedy to the taking of accounts.[^32] At various junctures, he suggested that the matter be listed again for trial, or a new statement of claim be filed; no authorities were tendered in aid of these propositions.

 20     I agree with Mr Jeyaretnam SC that the statement of claim has sufficiently prayed for the remedies requested.
 The pleading for the removal of executors is conceded.
 As for the account of profits, Prayer B requests “\[a\]n account of what is due to the Plaintiffs and payment of the amount found due on taking the account”.
 This prayer envisaged that the Sisters would claim any entitlement arising from an account, including any account of profits that may be due.
 Regarding the Order of Court, clauses 1 and 2 would sufficiently deal with all remedies arising out of the taking of the account.
 Clause 3 stipulated restitution for any sums found misappropriated; in any event it could not be said to limit any wider remedies for any misfeasance established arising from clauses 1 and 2.
 The Sisters, in their notice of objections and non-admissions dated 22 September 2017 filed in response to the accounts, specifically included a surcharge for an account of profits for “\[u\]nauthorised profits made by the Defendants” and “\[p\]ersonal expenses of the Defendants which were borne by the Companies”, at items 6 and 7.